Should I Get a Nose Job? Pros and Cons of Rhinoplasty

-Are you thinking about getting a nose job, but aren't quite sure if it's what you really want to do?
-You're in the right place!
+If you're thinking about getting a nose job, but aren't quite sure if it's what you really want to do, you're in the right place!
 Before getting any type of plastic surgery, it's important to weigh the pros and cons.

 Before committing to plastic surgery, think about the reasons you're making this decision.
 Write down your own list of expectations in two columns.
-In one column, list ways your life will improve by getting plastic surgery and any other advantages that come to mind.
+In one column, list the ways your life will improve by getting plastic surgery and any other advantages that come to mind.
 In the other column, write down any worries you have about plastic surgery and any drawbacks you can think of.

 If you decide to opt for the surgery, take your list with you when you meet your surgeon.
 You can use the list as a guide in asking questions.
 This will not only allow you to make an informed decision but help you to be confident in what you choose to do.